bengudro/hugo-agency-bengudro-theme/README.md

   intent!**
    - And even if it **were** my intent, I would still need write permissions to his repo, i.e. become a contributor to his project.
-     But this wouldn’t make much sense, since any changes I will make are simply to suit my personal taste.
+     But this wouldn’t make much sense, since any changes I will make to his theme are simply to suit my personal taste.

 #### So it seems I have two options: